Arthur Golding: Translation of Ovid

 Golding is remembered chiefly for his translation of Ovid's Metamorphoses.
 The first edition appeared in 1567 and was the first to be translated directly from Latin into English.
+However, Golding may not have been the first, and certainly not the only early Elizabethan author to attempt a translation of this great work.
+In his Pleasant Fable of Hermaphroditus and Salmacis (1565), Thomas Peend says that he had already started on his own version when he heard that another gentleman -- Golding -- was engaged on the same task, and so he gave up.
 A revised edition appeared in 1575 and there were further editions in 1587, 1603 and 1612.
 Many other translations followed, including George Sandys's (1621) and Samuel Garth's (1717).
 Golding's translation, however, was read by Shakespeare and Spenser and "conveys a spirited Ovid with all his range of emotion and diversity of plot".
 Golding represents the stories he translates in a vivid way, "delivering every twist and turn in as whole-hearted a manner as possible".
 His translations are clear, faithful and fluent, as seen in this excerpt where Ovid compares blood gushing from Pyramus' wound to water bursting from a pipe: